Resources for Assessing Measurements

 Certification of Laboratories that Analyze Drinking Water Samples to Ensure Compliance with Regulations: (Chemistry, Microbiology, Radiochemistry) The Drinking Water Laboratory Certification Program is managed through a cooperative effort between the Office of Ground Water and Drinking Water and the Office of Research and Development.
 Laboratories analyzing drinking water compliance samples must be certified by EPA or the state.

-American National Standards Institute (ANSI) Exit: ANSI is a private, not-for-profit organization that administers and coordinates the U.S. voluntary standardization and conformity assessment system.
+American National Standards Institute (ANSI): ANSI is a private, not-for-profit organization that administers and coordinates the U.S. voluntary standardization and conformity assessment system.
 Through ANSI, the U.S. has immediate access to the International Organization for Standardization (ISO) standards development process.
 ISO standards are available for purchase from ANSI.

-ASTM International Exit: ASTM is a not-for-profit organization that provides a forum for the development and publication of voluntary consensus standards for materials, products, systems, and services.
+ASTM International: ASTM is a not-for-profit organization that provides a forum for the development and publication of voluntary consensus standards for materials, products, systems, and services.
 ASTM offers resources for proficiency testing program needs, certification of products, and an international laboratory directory.

 - Data Standards - The use of data standards across EPA's multiple program offices provides consistently of defined and formatted data elements and sets of data values, which provides the public access to more meaningful data.